Skip to navigation Skip to content

 Where a care recipient has:

-- An MND initial letter is sent requesting they lodge an Aged Care Calculation of your cost of care form
+• An MND initial letter is sent requesting they lodge an Aged Care Calculation of your cost of care

-- If no response is received following the MND initial letter, an MND reminder letter is sent (unless the care recipient advises that they do not wish to disclose their means)
+• If no response is received following the MND initial letter, an MND reminder letter is sent (unless the care recipient elects to not disclose their means)

-- If no response is received following the MND reminder letter (or if the care recipient has advised that they do not wish to disclose their means), the MND final letter is sent.
+• If no response is received following the MND reminder letter (or if the care recipient has elected to not disclose their means), the MND final letter is sent.
 The letter advises that they are now deemed to be MND and are liable to pay the maximum fees for their level of care

-- not commenced care and has advised they do not wish to disclose their means:
+• not commenced care and has advised they do not wish to disclose their means (elected MND):

-- When care has commenced, the MND final letter is sent.
+• When care has commenced, the initial fee set letter will be sent.
 This advises that they are deemed to be MND and are liable to pay the maximum fees for their level of care

 Details of MND letter types are available in the Aged care letter codes and descriptions.